Falling in Love with Montreal

 There are some places you go to that you click with right away.
 I’ve felt that way about several cities I’ve visited, including Montreal.

 Travel burnout is real.
 I was exhausted from the travel I was doing.
 The conference (while fun) was also tiring.
 I was also taking a university class online, so I was doing that at the same time as this trip.
-By the time I got to Montreal I was done.
+By the time I got to Montreal, I was done.
 Going to Montreal was a pretty impromptu decision for me.
 There was a train I could take to get there, it wasn’t expensive to go (to me at least), why not?

 I got really lost in Ottawa (turns of the Canadian Museum of History is not in Ottawa, but in Gatineau, which is in a different province…whoops).
 When I got to Montreal and found my way from the train station to my hostel without getting lost.
-And when I got to my hostel in the Latin Quarter I checked into my 4 bed dorm.
-And there was only someone in the room with me one night out of four, which was a bonus.
+And when I got to my hostel in the Latin Quarter I checked into my 4-bed dorm.
+And there was only someone in the room with me for one night out of four, which was a bonus.
 Then I stayed in and watched several episodes of Arrested Development.
-That show is hilarious, but more importantly I needed a break.
+That show is hilarious, but more importantly, I needed a break.

 Yes, to all of that, but also I saw people reading books, like everywhere.
 I even saw a lady reading a book while crossing the street (like Belle from Beauty and the Beast).
 And at some point, while wandering around the city, I said under my breath, “Holy shit, Montreal is awesome.”
 Dear readers, I was in love.